-As SAHPRA focuses on the three pillars of quality, safety and efficacy (QSE), we shall need to evolve constantly to ensure that we are an enabler and not a barrier in the health sector.
-The SAHPRA staff continuously play a critical role in ensuring the delivery of the objectives and mandate of the organisation.
-Furthermore, the newly appointed Board will support the organisation in ensuring the implementation of its strategic priorities, while maintaining strong governance standards.
+As SAHPRA evolves constantly to ensure that the Regulator is an enabler and not a barrier in the health sector, the sharp focus is on its three pillars of quality, safety and efficacy (QSE).
+SAHPRA staff is continuously playing a critical role in working towards the achievement of the delivery of the predetermined objectives and mandate of the organisation, furthermore, supported by strong governance standards under the leadership of is Board, in ensuring the implementation of its strategic priorities.